oSharpey/cyber-obsidian/year-1/NCCD/network defence.md

 ## Defence in depth
 ### What is it?
-- A security strategy they involves implementung
+- A security strategy they involves implementing

 ### How to implement it
 - Segment the network - Break the network into smaller zones with their own security controls